 Another market with a relatively low leverage ratio is share trading, where we offer spread betting and CFD trading prices on more than 9000 international shares and ETFs within the stock market.
 Leverage ratios starts from 5:1 and apply to all countries.

 Bitcoin, ethereum and litecoin are all well-known cryptocurrencies across the globe.
 Cryptocurrencies are particularly volatile and can drop at any point; therefore, investors are advised to take caution when using leverage as part of their trading strategy, as this could lead to significant losses.
 Our average leverage ratio for trading cryptocurrencies starts at 2:1, which is much lower than other financial markets, due to the substantial risks.

 An important aspect in using leverage is understanding how to calculate the ratio.
 The following leverage ratio formula is commonly used and easy to remember:

 where L is leverage, E is the margin amount (equity) and A is the asset amount.

-So, dividing the asset amount by the margin amount gives the ratio of leverage.
+Therefore, dividing the asset amount by the margin amount gives the ratio of leverage.

 It is also possible to start with the margin amount and apply a leverage ratio to determine the position size.
-In this instance the formula would be A = E.L.
+In this instance, the formula would be A = E.L.
 Therefore, multiplying the margin amount by the leverage ratio will give the asset size of a trader’s position.

 The most important thing to understand when talking about leverage is the risk involved.
 Risk is inherent to any type of trading, however, leverage can cause both magnified profits and losses.
 It would be prudent for traders to pay particular attention to choosing how much leverage they will use.
 The leverage ratio should be determined in advance of trading.
 It is very tempting to trade in a larger size than what was originally determined if you have a streak of winning trades.